 - The juvenile bull shark may serve as a decadent meal for another shark, like a tiger shark or great white shark.

 The bull shark is an underrated shark that has lived in the shadow of the great white shark and the tiger shark.
 Yet, did you know that the bite of the bull shark is actually more forceful?
 Also, unlike the great white or tiger, they can also live in both freshwater and saltwater.
 Learn 13 incredible bull shark facts, below!

-1. Female Bull Sharks Outweighs Male Bull Sharks
+1. Female Bull Sharks Outweigh Male Bull Sharks

-Male bull shark are roughly 7 feet long, and 200-300 pounds.
+The male bull shark is roughly 7 feet long, and 200-300 pounds.
 Impressive, right?
-Well, female bull shark weighs up to double this at 400 to 500-plus pounds!
+Well, the female bull shark weighs up to double this at 400 to 500-plus pounds!
 Clearly, a male bull shark would not want to approach an uninterested female bull shark; he might very well get more than he bargained for!

 Bull sharks not only have super-powerful bites, but they’ve also got way more teeth than your average shark.
 While most sharks have 5-15 rows of teeth, the bull shark has a whopping 50 rows, each with 7 teeth, for a grand total of 350+ teeth at one time (shark teeth fall out frequently).

 3. Bull Sharks Can Live in Both Saltwater and Freshwater

 Most sharks are limited to saltwater.
 Bull sharks, on the other hand, can live in both, switching between freshwater and saltwater!
 This is due to a very unique process that they’re capable of.
 It’s called osmoregulation, and it allows them to adjust the water and salt in their bodies.
 In saltwater, they will urinate out more salt, to balance it out.
 In freshwater, they will hold onto more salt and urinate more freshwater.
 The more you know!

 4. Bull Shark Fins Are Used as a Delicacy in Soup